 Happy Almost Mardi Gras!
-Every January 6th kicks off the official King Cake season and Carnival.
-I wrote a guest post, ‘Tis the season of King Cakes, over at Charlotte Riggle’s blog for all you food and culture buffs. [spacer height=”10px”]
+Every January 6th kicks off the official king cake season and Carnival.
+I wrote a guest post, ‘Tis the season of King Cakes, over at Charlotte Riggle’s blog for all you food and culture buffs.

 Pillsbury Crescent Dough Sheet King Cake Recipe

-Cinnamon sugar mixture: mix ½ c. granulated sugar + 2 tablespoons cinnamon
+- cinnamon sugar mix: ½ c. granulated sugar + 2 tablespoons cinnamon

 Soften ½ can of Pillsbury Cream Cheese icing.
 Have purple, green, gold sprinkles handy.